kalyanvs/Remote_Check/README.md

 #### Configuring device information

 The configuration file (devices.cfg) contains three different sections i.e. **general, mail** and **device information**.
-Following is the format that you need to provide device information.
+Following is the format that you need to provide for devices.
 Please note for each device you have to create a dedicated block/section.

 ```
 [Name of The Device]